By Natasha Salmi

 Let me tell you, if you can’t handle heat and it’s scorching hot, don’t go for a walk.
 First of all, I almost had heatstroke, and, second, it was a lot longer than they had made it sound.
 We were wandering around narrow streets filled with plants and flowers, and we never found the church.
 At one point my older sister was so hot she started to cry.
 My dad ran off and bought cold sodas for us.
 We put the cold cans on our necks and they felt so good!

 We stopped at a pizza restaurant and our friends from the villa and their three kids came over to eat with us.
 We were sitting outside and it was so hot we even contemplated leaving the restaurant, but finally we got used to it and everyone had a good time.
 After that we took a horse carriage to the main port and had ice cream.
 The ice cream was home-made and really yummy.

 'So how are we going to get back to the villa, since the Athenians are here because it’s the weekend?'
 I asked.
 Did I mention that no cars are on the island (well, very few) are allowed and only seven taxis, and this crazy hot day was a Friday, when the people from Athens were all arriving on vacation?

 We tried to wait for a taxi, but decided that was a bad idea.
 Then an ingenious thought came to us.

 'What if we rented a scooter?' my dad suggested.
 After a bit of trouble getting the scooter, off we went.
 We were a bit scared and my dad got very lost as he ferried us, one by one, up the hill – but it was fun all the same.

 When we got back to the villa I dived in the pool with my spirits raised up high and, in all, had a wonderful day.
 In spite of one single awful morning, the place you visit can still be very cool.

-Read more about family holidays in Greece and see our recommendations for Greece villa holidays.
+Read more about family holidays in Greece.